 The combustion of fossil fuels for energy results in a significant amount of greenhouse gas emissions that contribute to global warming.
 Most sources of renewable energy result in little to no emissions, even when considering the full life cycle of the technologies.

 - Renewable energy emits no or low air pollutants.
 That’s better for our health.

 Worldwide increases in fossil fuel-based road transport, industrial activity, and power generation (as well as the open burning of waste in many cities) contributes to elevated levels of air pollution.
 In many developing countries, the use of charcoal and fuelwood for heating and cooking also contributes to poor indoor air quality.
 Particles and other air pollutants from fossil fuels literally asphyxiate cities.
 According to studies by the World Health Organisation, their presence above urban skies is responsible for millions of premature deaths and costs billions.

 “Instead of depleting precious resources and polluting the environment, renewable energy meets the objectives of a circular economy and is a strong motor for social and economic development”

 - Renewable energy comes with low costs.
 That’s good for keeping energy prices at affordable levels.

 Geopolitical strife and upheavals often come with increasing energy prices and limited access to resources.
-Renewable energy is less affected by geopolitical crises, price spikes or sudden disruptions in the supply chain, as it is often produced locally.
+Since renewable energy is produced locally, it is less affected by geopolitical crisis or price spikes or sudden disruptions in the supply chain.

 - Renewable energy creates jobs.
 That’s good for the local community.